pods-framework/pods/readme.txt

 * Updated: Relationship 'where' option in Field editor now more robust and has all fields (including relationships, or meta like above) can be referenced
 * Updated: Relationship 'where' option in Field editor now supports {@user.ID} lookups which maps to pods_var( 'ID', 'user' ) to sanitize (ex. user.ID != '{@user.ID}' in the Pick WHERE will return all users not the current user); You can use any pods_var enabled option, documentation coming this month
 * Updated: Relationship saving has been optimized for both bi-directional relationships and regular relationships
+* Various fixes that can be found on GitHub

 = 2.0.5.1 - November 25th, 2012 =
 * Fixed: 'Edit' link wasn't appearing for Pod Pages / Templates / Helpers (you could click the title though)